Dictionary.com

 noun

-1. Psychology., a form of psychological therapy that seeks to identify and change patterns of thought, perception, and behavior that can be harmful to a person's mental health.
+1. Psychology. a form of psychological therapy that seeks to identify and change patterns of thought, perception, and behavior that can be harmful to a person's mental health.
 CBT

-Origin of cognitive behavioral therapy1
+Origin of cognitive behavioral therapy

 First recorded in 1970–75